mongodb/mongo/src/mongo/db/catalog/README.md

       for the collection and each index, data throttling (for background validation), and general information about the collection.
     + [IndexConsistency](https://github.com/mongodb/mongo/blob/r4.5.0/src/mongo/db/catalog/index_consistency.h)
-      keeps track of the number of keys detected in the record store and indexes.
+      descendents keep track of the number of keys detected in the record store and indexes.
 Detects when there are index inconsistencies and maintains the information about the inconsistencies for reporting.
     + [ValidateAdaptor](https://github.com/mongodb/mongo/blob/r4.5.0/src/mongo/db/catalog/validate_adaptor.h)